Olly Stephens: Concerns about killer's violent nature raised before killing

 The review states the boy was diagnosed with a 'developmental disability' at a young age.
 An earlier hearing at the Court of Appeal revealed it was a diagnosis of Asperger's Syndrome; a form of autism.

-He had an Education and Health Care Plan, but his disruptive and increasingly violent behaviour led to him being frequently excluded from school.
+He had an Education and Health Care Plan but his disruptive and increasingly violent behaviour led to him being frequently excluded from school.

 Among the concerns flagged up over time about the boy were: